formancehq/docs/docs/payments/connectors/generic/getting-started.md

 If you don't see any transactions but a welcome page, click on the `Refresh status` button to reload the data.
 :::

 Congratulations!
-You have successfully imported payments data into Formance Payments using the Generic Connector.
+You have successfully imported payments data into Formance Connectivity using the Generic Connector.